Basic Care

 1. Provide High-Quality Nutrition

 Choose a premium kitten food rich in protein and essential nutrients.
-Siberians are active and strong-bodied, so look for real meat (like chicken, turkey, or salmon) as the first ingredient.
+Ragdolls are active and strong-bodied, so look for real meat (like chicken, turkey, or salmon) as the first ingredient.
 Avoid fillers and by-products that provide little nutritional value.

 2. Establish a Feeding Schedule